GLTC Bean Bags Of Fun – Our Great Little Trading Co. Review

 But the pink-chooser loves it a lot.
 And it’s a vibrant and bold colour and the design is simple; definitely, no garish character prints here as you do often see with bean bags.

-And is it comfortable?
+And is the GLTC pyramid bean bag comfortable?
 Yes!
 It’s squishy without being too slippery to sit on therefore it makes a really cosy reading nest.
 And as we’ve found, it’s a good backrest for any adults watching TV on the floor.

-At £75 it is more than your average character-design one.
-However, it’s brilliant quality, looks great and is really comfortable; we’re buying another one….for the children.
+At £75 the GLTC bean bag is more than your average character-design one.
+However, as it’s Great Little Trading company it means the bean bag is brilliant quality, looks great and is really comfortable; we’re buying another one….for the children.
 Really.

 We were sent the Washable Pyramid bean bag from GLTC for this review…I bought E’s spotty charity pyjamas from here…and here’s some more posts…the things Kirstie and Phil don’t tell you about building work and how to make a felt ball garland and magnetic chalkboard wall